×

 • Interview not required, but may be requested by the Committee as part of the application review process

-*The International Trustees and Presidential Scholarships are typically offered by the Admissions Committee to prospective students who do not currently reside in, or have previously studied in the United States.
+*The International Trustees and Presidential Scholarships are typically awarded to admitted students who do not currently reside in or have previously studied in the United States.
 If the student’s spouse or family is invited, the scholarship only covers the student’s expenses.
 The Committee also considers the applicant’s academic qualifications and the leadership positions to which they will return in their home country (as outlined in the pastoral endorsement presented with the admissions materials).

 Student Spotlight